zama-ai/tfhe-rs/tfhe/docs/guides/rayon_crate.md

-# Making Rayon And TFHE-RS Work Together
+# Multi-threading with Rayon crate

+This document describes how to use Rayon for parallel processing in **TFHE-rs**, detailing configurations for single and multi-client applications with code examples.
-[rayon](https://crates.io/crates/rayon) is a popular crate to easily write multi-threaded code in Rust.

-It is possible to use rayon to write multi-threaded TFHE-rs code.
-However due to internal details of `rayon` and `TFHE-rs`, there is some special setup that needs to be done.
+[Rayon](https://crates.io/crates/rayon) is a popular Rust crate that simplifies writing multi-threaded code.
+You can use Rayon to write multi-threaded **TFHE-rs** code.
+However, due to the specifications of Rayon and **TFHE-rs**, certain setups are necessary.

-## Single Client Application
+## Single-client application

-### The Problem
+### The problem

-The high level api requires to call `set_server_key` on each thread where computations needs to be done.
-So a first attempt at using rayon with `TFHE-rs` might look like this:
+The high-level API requires to call `set_server_key` on each thread where computations need to be done.
+So a first attempt to use Rayon with **TFHE-rs** might look like this:

 ```rust
 use rayon::prelude::*;